 Anthrax is not contagious and cannot be acquired like flu or a cold from other people.

 In animals, anthrax is almost always fatal with signs appearing 3 to 7 days after the ingestion of inhalation of the spores.
 Infected animals may stagger, have difficulty breathing, tremble then collapse and die with bleeding from natural orifices, bloating of the carcass, incomplete rigor mortis, and non-clotting of blood.

 Anthrax can be suspected from the above clinical signs.

 Bacillus anthracis is high on the list of potential agents that would be used in biological warfare and bioterrorism.
-Biological agents are germs that can be used to sicken or kill people, livestock or crops.
+Biological agents are germs that can be used to sicken or kill people, livestock, or crops.
 Bacillus anthracis is a potential biological agent because it is easily available in nature and can easily be cultured in a laboratory.
-It is odourless and colourless hence can also be easily released.
+It is odorless and colorless hence can also be easily released.
 Additionally, it has been used before (In 2001 in the U.S through the mail system, where 22 people got anthrax with 5 of them succumbing to anthrax)

 In humans, anthrax can be treated through prompt administration of an antibiotic with Penicillin being generally used even in the treatment of suspected animal cases.
 Other antibiotics are also effective.

 Anthrax is preventable through vaccination of in risk animals against the disease before they develop the disease.
 In Kenya, an inactivated vaccine is available for use.
 It is known as BLANTHRAX since it is a combination of a vaccine against black quarter and a vaccine against anthrax.
 It is administered annually based on veterinary vaccine protocols in Kenya and farmers are advised to vaccinate their animals as advised.
 A human vaccine is also present however availability is low with vaccinations being given to military personnel in the USA.